majid-cj/manage-everything/run-django-postgres-nginx.md

     $ sudo apt-get install python-certbot-nginx
     $ sudo certbot --nginx

-    # very simple installation instruction just follow it and see what suite your needs
+very simple installation instruction just follow it and see what suite your needs

 Setup the auto renew of the certs.
 Run the command below to edit the crontab file:

     $ sudo crontab -e

-    # choose your preferred editor and hit Enter and past the following
+choose your preferred editor and hit Enter and past the following at the bottom of the file

     0 4 * * * /usr/bin/certbot renew --dry-run

-    #save and exit
+    # save and exit

 # and by reaching this phase your web application is ready to run 🚀 with SSL Certification 🔐